 If you believe that you may be the target of a federal investigation, DO NOT make the mistake of answering any questions without first retaining a competent lawyer who specializes in federal economic crimes defense.

 Tax Fraud Lawyers know that there are two types of investigations for income tax violations .
 One type is an IRS administrative investigation.
 The investigation is conducted by special agents of the Criminal Investigation Division of the IRS.
 The agents confer with IRS civil lawyers from the district or regional counsel's office regarding legal issues.
 At the conclusion of the administrative investigation, the special agents prepare a report that summarizes the results of the investigation.
 If the evidence establishes one or more violations of the tax laws, the agents may request leave to seek an indictment of the taxpayer.
 At that time, the Department of Justice Tax Division will review the report and determine if it is consistent with the national policy of the government to authorize the prosecution of the case.
 The review will be significantly affected by the evidence presented by the special agents that support the special agent report.
 During this period of time your tax fraud attorney should make a written request to the Regional Chief of the D.O.J.
 Tax Division for an opportunity to meet before authorization for an indictment is given.
 The D.O.J.
 Tax Division lawyer will seldom approve a case for prosecution unless he believes that the evidence presented by the special agent is clear and convincing and proves the taxpayer guilty beyond a reasonable doubt.
 Your tax fraud attorney can present evidence and arguments to persuade the D.O.J.
 Tax Division to decline authorization to seek an indictment.
 However, the process of trying to persuade the D.O.J. lawyer to deny authorization to indict comes with substantial risk.
 Often the D.O.J. lawyer will take the information provided by the tax fraud attorney and share the information with the special agents of the IRS investigating the case.
 This gives the IRS a preview of the arguments that the taxpayer may make at trial.
 It also provides the IRS an opportunity to try to address and strengthen areas of perceived weakness.
 An experienced tax fraud attorney should know when to hold back his theory of the defense.

 The second type of investigation is an investigation conducted by a grand jury.
 The grand jury is convened and an Assistant United States Attorney will assist the grand jury.
 Internal Revenue Service Criminal Investigation Division special agents will also assist the AUSA and the grand jury.
 The Assistant United States Attorney will prepare an indictment for the grand jury to approve and execute that alleges the tax violations based upon the evidence presented to the grand jury during its investigation.
 These cases are also affected significantly by the evidence that the special agents gather and present to the grand jury.
 Grand jury proceedings are significantly influenced by the AUSA assigned to the investigation.
-Defense attorneys are not permitted to accompany their respective clients in to the grand jury room during the questioning of the witness.
+Tax Fraud Defense Attorneys are not permitted to accompany their respective clients in to the grand jury room during the questioning of the witness.
 A taxpayer should avoid appearing before a grand jury to testify on his or her case.
 The cards are stacked heavily against the taxpayer at this stage of the investigation.
 An experienced tax fraud attorney will explain to the taxpayer that appearing alone before a grand jury and a prosecutor is almost never a good idea.
 If invited to appear before the grand jury the tax fraud lawyer should strongly recommend to the taxpayer that he decline.

 Counsel for the taxpayer may request a meeting with the Department of Justice lawyer assigned to the case before authority to indict has been granted.
 The Department of Justice lawyer will not disclose to taxpayer's counsel much about the case other than the code sections of the alleged violations, the amount of tax loss, and the tax years in issue.
 Counsel for the taxpayer will be asked what evidence does the taxpayer want to present to support the taxpayer's position that the government should not proceed to prosecute the case.